 \section{Introduction}

-The Boltzmann equation (BE) \citep{Boltzmann1872} has been the reason and motivation for relevant mathematical studies and research over the years \citep{Cercig1988,cedric}.
+The Boltzmann equation (BE) \cite{Boltzmann1872} has been the reason and motivation for relevant mathematical studies and research over the years \cite{Cercig1988,cedric}.
 Its challenging theoretical complexity, combined with a wide variety of current problems that require numerical simulations based on this model, justifies such interest.
-The fundamental model was derived to describe the particle distribution.
-In the context of the kinetic theory of gases, this concerns a nonlinear integrodifferential operator.
+The fundamental model derived in the context of the kinetic theory of gases concerns a nonlinear integro-differential operator.
 The treatment of the collision integral operator is known to be a significant challenge.
-For simulation purposes, the Linearized Boltzmann equation (LBE) or kinetic (linear) models derived from the original equation are commonly used.
+For simulation purposes, the Linearized Boltzmann equation (LBE) or kinetic models derived from the original equation are commonly used.
 On the other hand, when interactions between particles are neglected and the goal is to describe the transport of a particle in a material medium, the balance of the particles results in a linear model.
 The linear version of the Boltzmann equation is commonly referred to as the Transport Equation (TE) or Radiative Transfer Equation (RTE), for photon applications.

 In this work, we report studies and advances related to the solution of the linear Boltzmann equation in one and two spatial dimensions.
-We discuss relevant aspects of neutron and photon transport modeling such as in nuclear safeguards, nuclear reactor shielding problems, and optical tomography.
-In addition, we include a brief report on kinetic models of the rarefied gas dynamics, which are relevant, for instance, in the studies of micro-electro-mechanical systems, and their connection with the linearized Boltzmann equation (LBE).
+We discuss relevant aspects of neutron and photon transport modeling, such as in nuclear reactor shielding problems and optical tomography.
+In addition, we include a brief report on kinetic models of the rarefied gas dynamics, which are relevant, for instance, in the study of micro-electro-mechanical systems, and their connection to the linearized Boltzmann equation (LBE).

-The already commented complexity of the Boltzmann models reinforces the development of deterministic methods that can provide high-quality weak form solutions.
+The already noted complexity of the Boltzmann models reinforces the development of deterministic methods that can provide high-quality weak-form solutions.
 The discretization of variables is necessary in both purely numerical approaches and analytical techniques.
-In this context, the discrete ordinates method is well-known and is used in established codes \citep{lewis1984} to deal with angular variables.
-The solution for selected discrete directions of the particles, along with the numerical approximation of the integral operator by a quadrature scheme, transform the original problem into a system of first-order partial or ordinary differential equations.
+In this context, the discrete ordinates method is well-known and is used in established codes \cite{lewis1984} to deal with angular variables.
+The solution for selected discrete directions of the particles, along with the numerical approximation of the integral operator by a quadrature scheme, transforms the original problem into a system of first-order partial or ordinary differential equations.